-It is important to use the right template, so always check the PDO contractor or corporate HSE The latest webpage. version for Lost Time Injuries is V7.0, and for Asset Integrity & Process Safety, V5.0. will Investigations be rejected if any other version is used, so stay efficient and check.
+It is important to use the right template, so always check the PDO contractor or corporate HSE webpage.
+The latest version for Lost Time Injuries is V7.0, and for Asset Integrity & Process Safety, V5.0.
+Investigations will be rejected if any other version is used, so stay efficient and check.